ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 + fileName: is the name of the output file
 + template: is where to find the html template use as a base.
 + favicon: sets the favicon of the generated page.
 If you want more options to generate multiple favicons try the [favicons-webpack-plugin](https://www.npmjs.com/package/favicons-webpack-plugin). _Be aware including this plugin adds a lot of overhead to build times._
-+ inject: tells the plugin where to place the bundled Javascript files; in this case we place them in the head as opposed to right before the end of the body tag for performance gain reasons (in combination with the "defer" attribute on script tags).
++ inject: tells the plugin where to place the bundled JavaScript files; in this case we place them in the head as opposed to right before the end of the body tag for performance gain reasons (in combination with the "defer" attribute on script tags).
 ```
 new HtmlWebpackPlugin({
     title: "Threejs ES6 Simple Boilerplate",